 - Knowledge of a second language is NEVER necessary to volunteer with the ESL Program!

-Whether you're new to teaching or a retired ESL instructor with 20 years experience, we ask everyone who is new to the City of Raleigh's ESL Program to participate in at least one training and orientation session with the volunteer coordinator.
+Whether you're new to teaching or a retired ESL instructor with 20 years experience, we ask everyone who is new to the ESL Program to participate in at least one training and orientation session with the volunteer coordinator.
 After that, instructors will plan and teach the weekly 1.5 hour class at their designated site.
-YOU will decide the curriculum and plan the activities.
-With the support of the ESL Program's extensive library, resources (including AV equipment and photocopies), and staff, you will design and implement your own ESL class.

 Since each class session lasts six weeks, we ask that volunteers commit to at least that much time.
-We understand that instructors are often juggling work, school, and families outside of their volunteer roles, which is why we do not require any contracts or lengthy commitments.
-After the six week class session, instructors work with the volunteer coordinator to determine future appointments.Apply to be an Instructor or Assistant!
+We understand that instructors are often juggling work, school, and families outside of their volunteer roles.
+After each six week class session, instructors work with the volunteer coordinator to determine future availability and appointments.Apply to be an Instructor or Co-Instructor!

 If you have questions about the ESL Program volunteer opportunities, please contact our program office at 919-996-6844 or email the volunteer coordinator at email@example.com.